scssyworks/deparam.js/README.md

-# JQuery deparam
+# Deparam
-Deparam is a lightweight plugin that converts querystring to a JavaScript object
+Deparam is a lightweight jquery plugin that converts querystring to a JavaScript object

 # Installation
 ```